backand/docs/docs/apidocs/nosql_query_language.md

 #NOSQL Query Language

-The language is inspired by MongoDB.
+This query language is inspired by [MongoDB](https://www.mongodb.com/).

 A query consists of these parts:

 1. fields to be extracted
-2. table
+2. table to extract the records from
-3. expression for filtering the rows
+3. expression for filtering the table rows
-4. groupby - group by fields
+4. groupby - fields to group the data under
 5. aggregate functions to be applied to columns in fields
-6. orderby - order by fields
+6. orderby - fields to order the return data by
-7. limit - limit by integer
+7. limit - an integer number of records to return.

-Only the table and the expression are mandatory
+Only the table and expression parameters are mandatory.

-Corresponding to the SQL query:
+The NoSQL queries are then constructed into a SQL query of the following form:

 ```SQL
   SELECT fields with aggregation